-I am an acupuncturist, herbalist, and massage therapist, and my goal is to help you feel good in mind, body, and spirit.
+I am a practitioner of Chinese Medicine and massage therapist, and my goal is to help you feel good in mind, body, and spirit.
 Having recently relocated to York from San Diego, I hope to bring some positive change to the area and to my new patients.
-If you have always been curious about what acupuncture is or how it could benefit you or someone you care about, call me, email me, or stop by the office!
+If you have always been curious about what acupuncture is or how it could benefit you or someone you care about, call me, email me, or stop by my office!

 Integral to my method are treatments which focus on unraveling tension patterns in the body with breathing techniques and manual therapy such as massage, cupping, and gua sha in order to create a maximum physical effect.

 Although I am working towards a post-graduate specialization in auto-immune skin disorders (dermatology), I consider myself to be a general practitioner and frequently treat orthopedic issues, gastrointestinal issues, autoimmune disorders, and offer general maintenance feelings for the times when you think that you could feel a little better, think a little clearer, and be a little more efficient in in your life.

 I am affiliated with the Veteran's Administration and enjoy treating veterans and civilians alike.
 In the past I accepted many types of insurance, but the downside of taking insurance is that it takes away from time with patients - which is why I do what I do.
 With that said, I am happy to help you get payment from your insurcance and accept cash, checks, and credit cards.